OrdnanceSurvey/GeoDataViz-Toolkit/Basemaps/README.md

 Often referred to as a contextual or backdrop map, a basemap contains reference information used to both orient the map and add context to any data that is overlaid.

+This repository contains the colour values for the OS range of basemap styles.

 ## The OS range of basemap styles:

 We have created four house styles for our basemaps: